 Playing Time: Team members will play a minimum of three innings in each six inning game.
 If a game is called before this is possible, the player(s) who are short of the minimum requirement will be in the starting lineup for the next game.

-Player Rotation: Players should play equal amount of time, sitting out approximately equal amount of innings.
+Player Rotation: Players should play equal amount of time, sitting out approximately equal amount of innings throughout the season.
 All players should get a minimum of 50 percent infield time in each game.
 Players should get an opportunity to play all positions.

-Pitcher Warm-up: Once on the diamond, managers or coaches will not warm up pitchers at any time during the game.
+Pitcher Warm-up: Managers or coaches will not warm up pitchers at any time during the game.
 Team members warming up pitchers must wear full catcher’s equipment for safety and insurance purposes.

 Batting Lineup: Over the season players shall be rotated through the batting order in a roughly equivalent manner for games attended.
-The continuous batting order is mandatory for all Tee Ball and Minor League Divisions.
+The continuous batting order is mandatory for minor baseball.